esa-tu-darmstadt/deliba/README.md

 This repository contains the source code for the **De**velopment of **Li**nux **B**lock I/O **A**ccelerators (DeLiBA) framework, which is being developed by the Embedded Systems and Applications (ESA) Group within the Computer Science department at the Technical University of Darmstadt, Germany.

 ## Rationale behind DeLiBA (background) framework
-At its core, DeLiBA is a block storage (disk block I/O) acceleration framework.
+At its core, DeLiBA is a software-hardware co-design block storage (disk block I/O) acceleration framework.
 It is developed to accelerate block I/O performance using specialized hardware accelerators, particularly FPGAs (Field-Programmable Gate Arrays) deployed as SmartNICs in data centers.
 As emerging FPGA frameworks aim to accelerate I/O operations (particularly AI workload), there is a growing need to critically reassess traditional system calls in Linux that were originally designed for earlier generations of hardware.
 Despite the substantial performance gains achieved by modern FPGA-based frameworks, we show that legacy system calls often fail to meet the performance and efficiency demands of today’s high-speed, hardware-accelerated storage environments.

 The below composite image illustrates the current state of the Linux block I/O stack, the evolution of HDD technologies over time, and highlights the emergence of cutting-edge HAMR drivess.
 It also captures the interplay between I/O stacks, storage devices, and AI training workloads in 2024.